When I thought of Epsom salts I thought of my grandparents, until that is, Epsom salts worked wonders for me.

-Because magnesium (which is what Epsom salts are) is so important I made a page showing foods containing magnesium.
-View Page.
+Because magnesium, which is what Epsom salts is, is so important I made a page showing foods containing magnesium.

 1/30/09 ~ The man I hire to give me rides, because I haven’t driven since I had the tetanus seizures, recently had a lot of pain that began with sciatica.
 The pain got worse as the months went by, despite major pain medications from the doctor, physical therapy, and finally shots for the control of pain.
 I was shocked at how different he began to look, whereas his hair had been a very dark brown, it was suddenly more and more white each time I saw him, and his face was drawn and had a greyish tinge.
 He said he wasn’t sleeping because of the pain.

 Initially I thought that Methylcobalamin would be the answer and I got him to start taking 1,000 mcg twice a day.
 It made no difference to his pain level, however, and I saw that he has great moons on his fingernails.
 So, I told him he could stop taking it, but then a couple weeks later I realized his hair was no longer increasingly white, it was increasingly more brown.
 I told him what I noticed, and he said he hadn’t stopped using the Methylcobalamin.
 (I was glad he hadn’t stopped using it when I lost faith in it for him.)